Eat Like the Greeks (fact, or made-up media?)

 Plus most fish eaten in England is not from lone fishermen, but from huge ‘city-sized ships’ that often by-catch other creatures like dolphins, sea turtles and sharks.

-The four-month study assigned 63 adults with weight issues to eat the standard ‘healthy Mediterranean diet’ for 16 weeks, and put the others on a low-fat vegan diet, which showed they had less acid overload, and dropped an average 1 stone (6 kilos) with no change on the ‘eat like the Greeks’ diet.
+The four-month study asked 63 adults with weight issues to eat a ‘healthy Mediterranean diet’ for 16 weeks, and put the others on a low-fat vegan diet (with no change on the ‘eat like the Greeks’ diet, the latter dropped an average of 1 stone each.

-This may be due to animal products being higher in acid, so linked more to weight gain and chronic inflammation.
-Which of course means you are less likely to exercise, if you are not feeling good.
+Animal products are also higher in acid, linked to weight gain and inflammation.
+Which also means you are less likely to exercise (which helps also to lose weight).

 The Myth About Fish Oils